Home » LISK Locations » This Location

 Despite all of this, he still chose to leave the torso in plain sight.

-Picking up a newspaper and seeing her face staring back at him would have shocked him and filled him with worry.
-Now that his victim's identity was known, there was an increased possibility that investigators would be able to track her last known movements and connect him to the crime.
+Now that Taylor's identity was known, there was an increased possibility that investigators would be able to track her last known movements and connect him to the crime.

 In the weeks and months that followed, it is likely that many "what-ifs" were circling around in his head.